lujiefsi/CrashTuner/analysis.md

 ### Minor change

 The result may have minor change compared to our paper, because we have improved our code.
-For example, our paper say CrashTuner can't find the meta-info in ZK, now CrashTuner can found three meta-infos for ZK.
+For example, our paper say CrashTuner can't find the meta-info type in ZK, now CrashTuner can find three meta-info types for ZK.